w3f/polkadot-wiki/docs/learn/how-to/vault-add-account.md

 [![](../../assets/how-to/65016543776.png)](../../assets/how-to/65012709859.png)

 3\.
 Allow Polkadot Developer Interface to use your camera.
-If you do not see a pop-up request, click on a camera icon in the URL bar and allow the website to access your camera.
+If you don't see a pop-up request, click on a camera icon in the URL bar and allow the website to access your camera.

 4\.
 A camera will open on your browser.
 Follow steps 5 & 6 in the previous section to get your account's QR code in Polkadot Vault.

 5\.
 Show the QR code to the camera.
-Your Polkadot Vault account is now added to the Accounts page!
+Your Polkadot Vault account is now added to the Accounts page.

 * * *